Dark77devil/Ex-06-Pseudo-Node-Configuration-for-Hadoop-on-Ubuntu/README.md

-# Ex-06-Pseudo-Node-Configuration-for-Hadoop-on-Ubuntu
+Ex-06-Pseudo-Node-Configuration-for-Hadoop-on-Ubuntu

-## AIM
+AIM
 To implement Pseudo Node configuration for Hadoop on ubuntu

-## Pre-requisites
+Pre-requisites
 a) jdk

 Single-Node Configuration

-1. Create a dedicated user account for hadoop
+Create a dedicated user account for hadoop image

-2. Install java1.8 in folder /usr/local
+Install java1.8 in folder /usr/local
+image

-3. Install Hadoop
+Install Hadoop
+image

-4. Set the hadoop environment variables: Include the following lines in the
+Set the hadoop environment variables: Include the following lines in the $HOME/.bashrc file image
-$HOME/.bashrc file

-5. Set hadoop environment variables: Include the following lines /etc/profile file
+Set hadoop environment variables: Include the following lines /etc/profile file image

-6. Run the.bashrc & profile files from the $ prompt for updating the changes
+Run the.bashrc & profile files from the $ prompt for updating the changes image

-$ bin/hadoop version
+image

-7. Configuration of the hadoop files: hadoop-env.sh, core-site.xml, mapred-site.xml, hdfs- site.xml and yarn-site.xml
+Configuration of the hadoop files: hadoop-env.sh, core-site.xml, mapred-site.xml, hdfs- site.xml and yarn-site.xml
 path :: /usr/local/hadoop-2.5.1/etc/hadoop

-a)	hadoop-env.sh
-Include the following lines in hadoop-env.sh file
+a) hadoop-env.sh Include the following lines in hadoop-env.sh file

-b)	core-site.xml
+image

-Configure the directory for Hadoop to store its data files, the network ports it listens to, etc. Setup will use Hadoop’s Distributed File System (HDFS-single local machine)
+b) core-site.xml Configure the directory for Hadoop to store its data files, the network ports it listens to, etc. Setup will use Hadoop’s Distributed File System (HDFS-single local machine)

+image

-Include the following lines in core-site.xml file between <configuration> and
+Include the following lines in core-site.xml file between and tags

-</configuration> tags
+image

 c) mapred-site.xml

+image

 Include the following lines in mapred-site.xml file

-d)	hdfs-site.xml
+image

-Include the following lines in hdfs-site.xml file
+d) hdfs-site.xml Include the following lines in hdfs-site.xml file

-e)	yarn-site.xml
+image

-Include the following lines in yarn-site.xml file
+e) yarn-site.xml Include the following lines in yarn-site.xml file

+image

-8. Format the Hadoop File system implemented on top of the local file system using
+Format the Hadoop File system implemented on top of the local file system using image

-9. Start Hadoop using
+Start Hadoop using
+image

 Explore Hadoop using http://localhost:50070/ from the browser

-10. The commonly used HDFS Commands are as follows:
+The commonly used HDFS Commands are as follows: image

-11. Create a directory ‘/input’ in HDFS
+Create a directory ‘/input’ in HDFS image

-12. Copy the input files into the distributed file system
+Copy the input files into the distributed file system image

-13. Run some of the examples provided
+Run some of the examples provided image

-14. Examine the output files
+Examine the output files
+image

 Copy the output files from the distributed file system to the local file system and examine them:

+image

 or

 View the output files on the distributed file system

+image

-## Result:
+Result:
 Thus, the implementation of Pseudo Node configuration for Hadoop on ubuntu is successfully executed.